uheinema/forU/README.md

        - ...
 - Double line elimination
 - optimized GCODE generation
-- use a clothpin and a M3 screw to upgrade your 3D-Printer to a pen plotter.
+- use a clothes pin and a M3 screw to upgrade your 3D-Printer to a pen plotter.
 - now  you see what this lib was created for

 ![Ugly ForZen screenshot](forzen.jpg)